-- Instructions to Receive Credit: In order to receive credit for this activity, the participant must score at least a 75% on the post quiz and submit a completed evaluation and credit application form. - Global Contact Information: For information about the accreditation of this program, please contact Global at 303-395-1782 or cme@globaleducationgroup.com. - Fee Information: There is a fee for this educational activity. - System Requirements: - PC: Microsoft Windows 2000 SE or above, Flash Player Plugin (v7.0.1.9 or greater), Internet Explorer (11.0 or greater), Chrome, Firefox, Adobe Acrobat Reader\ - MAC: MAC OS 10.2.8, Flash Player Plugin (v7.0.1.9 or greater,), Safari, Chrome, Adobe Acrobat Readers\, Internet Explorer is not supported on the Macintoch. \Required to view printable (PDF) version of the lesson.
+- Instructions to Receive Credit: In order to receive credit for this activity, the participant must score at least a 75% on the post quiz and submit a completed evaluation and credit application form. - Global Contact Information: For information about the accreditation of this program, please contact Global at 303-395-1782 or cme@globaleducationgroup.com. - Fee Information & Refund Policy: There is a fee for this educational activity.
+For refund details, please see https://hospiceandpalliativeboardreview.com/refund-policy/. - System Requirements: - PC: Microsoft Windows 2000 SE or above, Flash Player Plugin (v7.0.1.9 or greater), Internet Explorer (11.0 or greater), Chrome, Firefox, Adobe Acrobat Reader\ - MAC: MAC OS 10.2.8, Flash Player Plugin (v7.0.1.9 or greater,), Safari, Chrome, Adobe Acrobat Readers\, Internet Explorer is not supported on the Macintoch. \Required to view printable (PDF) version of the lesson.